techiworld/techiworld.github.io/PCPL-electro.md

 </code>
 </pre>

-In order to install Python library used to read RC522, in current working directory execute following command on terminal:
+Following commands are necessary for install Python library used to read RC522 in current working directory:
 <pre class="line-numbers">
 <code class="language-bash">
 {% raw %}